 Why does the motorcycle carb leak?
 Well, only two screws hold the bowl on, and both have no slots to tighten them if they become loose.

-As I pointed out in the Why Is Gas Leaking From The Carburetor (Boom Vader Motorcycle) post, fasteners tend to become loose, needing thread locker and tightening, but the blank stock carb fuel bowl screws don’t allow for this.
+As I pointed out in the Why Is Gas Leaking From The Carburetor (Boom Vader Motorcycle) post, fasteners tend to become loose, needing thread locker and tightening, but the blank stock carburetor fuel bowl screws don’t allow for this.

 Boom Vader Reliability Upgrade #5: Seal Gas Tank Against Leaks.